Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Evaluating LLMs with

+We implement two prompting strategies: with reasoning and without reasoning.
+In the no-reasoning setting, models provide answers directly without explanations.
+In the reasoning setting, we experiment with both zero-shot and few-shot prompting.
+Preliminary results show that few-shot prompting does not improve performance and, sometimes biases the model toward the values presented in the demonstrations.
+Therefore we restrict our main experiments to zero-shot reasoning across all models. \paragraph{Summarize-then-analyse long CoT prompting.}

-For value selection (VS), we employ a multi-step approach: (1) The model summarizes the topics mentioned in the story based on the provided options; (2) Selects values associated with the identified topics.
-(3) Reasons about which value best reflects the story.
-(4) Finally, outputs the selected value.
+In the reasoning setting, we observe that simple prompts often lead to low scores, sometimes even lower than the no-reasoning baseline.
+To address this, we provide a step-by-step reasoning guideline to guide the models’ responses.
+For attitude detection (AD), we instruct models to first summarize speech relevant to the given statement and then analyze the attitude based on the retrieved speech.
+For value selection (VS), we employ a multi-step approach: (1) The model summarizes the topics mentioned in the story based on the provided options; (2) Selects values associated with the identified topics; (3) Reasons about which value best reflects the story; (4) Finally, outputs the selected value.
 For value extraction (VE), we ask the model to summarize the content for each topic and then predict relevant values based on the summarization.